JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 [puzzle link](https://adventofcode.com/2024/day/1)

 Day 1 is usually pretty easy and this year is no different.
-TLDR you are a file with 2 columns of numbers and you need to parse each column into its own list.
+TLDR you have a file with 2 columns of numbers and you need to parse each column into its own list.

 ## Part 1

-In part 1 we need to sort each list and find the differences between the numbers are the same indexs in each list.
+In part 1 we need to sort each list and find the differences between the numbers at the same idx in each list.

 To get started I pulled up [noogle](https://noogle.dev/), its the best way to search/find nix functions in the std lib.
 You can search by name or by input/output types of functions.
 Its not as good as [hoogle](https://hoogle.haskell.org/) but given nix's lack of static types its the best we got.

 I first came across [splitString](https://noogle.dev/f/lib/strings/splitString) which lets me split each of input with
 ```nix